stelligent/honolulu_jenkins_cookbooks/README.md

 This repository is design to be used as the custom Chef cookbooks repository for a Jenkins stack built using Amazon's OpsWorks service.
 I suppose you could use it to build a custom Jenkins server without using OpsWorks, but I haven't tried that so if you give it a shot you're on your own. :)

+We've designed the infrastructure for Honolulu Answers, as well as the Jenkins server, to be run in a VPC.
+To that end, we provide a CloudFormation template to set up the VPC.

-Included in the repository is CloudFormation template that will handle building the appropriate IAM roles and OpsWorks stack.
-To run it, you will need the [AWS CLI tool installed and configured](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html).
-Then, just pull down the repo and run this command:
+Also included in the repository is CloudFormation template that will handle building the appropriate IAM roles and OpsWorks stack.
+To run either template, you have a couple options.

+The easier one is probably to clone this repository and run the Ruby script inside that will spin up the VPC, and then Jenkins server inside of it.
+To do this, [Ruby](https://www.ruby-lang.org/en/) needs to be installed on your system.
+You should probably install it with [RVM](http://rvm.io/) though.
+You'll also need the [AWS SDK for Ruby 2.0](https://github.com/aws/aws-sdk-core-ruby) which can be installed with `gem install aws-sdk-core --pre`.

+Once both of those are installed, you can run this command to set everything up:

+    ``ruby create_vpc_and_jenkins.rb --region aws-region-to-build-in --keyname your-ec2-keypair-name --domain yourdomain.com``

+The parameters are:

+* **keyname**: the name of an EC2 keypair that exists in that region.
+It will be linked to the NAT and Bastion host boxes that the VPC template creates.
+* **domain**: The Route 53 hosted zone that Jenkins will manipulate for its Blue/Green deployments.
+If you don't have a domain set up, you can leave this blank, but the Blue/Green jobs will fail if you try to run them.
+* **region**: The AWS region you want to run everything in.
+Defaults to US-West-2, Oregon.

+ Your other option is to run the template manually yourself.
+You will need the [AWS CLI tool installed and configured](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html).
+Then, just pull down the repo and run these commands:

+    aws cloudformation create-stack --stack-name "Honolulu-VPC" --template-body "`cat vpc.template`" --region your-region --parameters ParameterKey=KeyName,ParameterValue=your-ec2-keypair

-    aws cloudformation create-stack --stack-name Honolulu-Jenkins --template-body "`cat jenkins.template`"  --disable-rollback  --timeout-in-minutes 60 --parameters ParameterKey=domain,ParameterValue="yourdomain.com"
+    aws cloudformation create-stack --output json --disable-rollback --stack-name "Honolulu-Jenkins" --template-body "`cat jenkins.template`" --region your-region --capabilities="CAPABILITY_IAM" --parameters ParameterKey=domain,ParameterValue="yourdomain.com"   ParameterKey=adminEmailAddress,ParameterValue="you@example.com"   ParameterKey=vpc,ParameterValue=the-vpc-id   ParameterKey=publicSubnet,ParameterValue=the-public-subnet-id   ParameterKey=privateSubnetA,ParameterValue=the-private-subnet-A-id ParameterKey=privateSubnetB,ParameterValue=the-private-subnet-A-id

+The parameters for those templates are as follows:

+* **region**: The AWS region you want to run everything in.
+* **keyname**: the name of an EC2 keypair that exists in that region.
+It will be linked to the NAT and Bastion host boxes that the VPC template creates.
+* **domain**: The Route 53 hosted zone that Jenkins will manipulate for its Blue/Green deployments.
+If you don't have a domain set up, you can pass in a dummy one (example.com will work), but the Blue/Green jobs will fail if you try to run them.
+* **vpc**, **publicSubnet**, **privateSubnetA**, and **privateSubnetB** are outputs from the VPC template and must be inputted into the Jenkins template, so it knows where to build the instance and load balancer.
+It also saves this information for building Honolulu Answers application servers.

 The template supports three parameters: _domain_, _repository_, and _branch_.
 The only required one is _domain_, which is Route 53 Hosted zone you already have set up.
 You don't _need_ this, but without it the jobs that manipulate Route 53 entries will fail.